ga-wdi-lessons/sql-intro/erd_domains.md

 ### ERDs

-An ERD -- or "Entity Relationship Diagram" -- is a tool we use to visualize and describe the data relating to the major entities that will exist in out programs.
+An ERD -- or **Entity Relationship Diagram** -- is a tool we use to visualize and describe the data relating to the major entities that will exist in out programs.
 - Ultimately lends itself to planning out and creating our database table structure.
-- Again, we keep our data separate from our behavior.
+- It allows us to outline the data in our application.
+Not the behavior.

-#### Example: An Orchard
+### Example: An Orchard

 Take a minute to look through the below diagram.
 Note down any observations you have.